karpioz/chef-helper/README.md

-## Chef-helper -Hons Project MERN stack app
+## Chef-helper - Hons Project MERN stack app

 Purpose of this app is to help and organize work in the small commercial kitchen.
 Main functionalities of this app are: